FujiPy/CCI-and-Key-Economic-Indicators/README.md

 # Understanding & Predicting the Consumer Confidence Index (CCI) Using Key Macroeconomic Indicators

-### Please Note that this README.md file provides a brief summary and description of the project.
+### Please note that this README.md file provides a brief summary and description of the project.

 ### Please see the full Project Markdown File at this link: [Markdown Link](https://github.com/FujiPy/CCI-and-Key-Economic-Indicators/blob/main/CCIMarkdown.md)